Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Experimental Results and Discussions

 \subsection{Ablation Study}

-We now conduct an ablation study on the acceleration heuristics described in Section~\ref{subsec:heuristics}, using the \textsf{sparsemax}-based ATN with $L=1$ and $\textsf{LN}=1$.
-Additionally, we implement two heuristics offered by Gurobi, namely variable hints and branching priorities~\cite{gurobi2021gurobi}.
-The former provides the solver a better foundation in searching, whereas the latter regulates the order of the integer variables selected for branching when their values are still fractional.
-Concretely, we run the Projected Gradient Descent (PGD) attack~\cite{madry2017towards} and feed an adversarial example, if it exists, into the solver as variable hints.
-Then, we set integer variables stemming from the earlier layers of the NN to have higher branching priorities.
-These two techniques have been found helpful by the prior art~\cite{cheng2017maximum,zhu2021attack}.
+We now conduct an ablation study on the acceleration heuristics described in Section~\ref{subsec:heuristics}, using the Sparsemax-based Transformer with $L=1$ and linearized LN.
 During our verification, we only allow the final token of the input variable $\textbf{x}$ to be perturbed, resulting in an encoded MIQCP with roughly 4000 linear constraints, 700 quadratic constraints, 400 general constraints (e.g., $\max$ or absolute operations) and 2500 binary variables.
 We test the heuristics with five random samples from the curated dataset and summarize the results in Table~\ref{tab:ablation}.
 All experiments are run with an Intel i9-10980XE CPU @ 3.0GHz using 18 threads and 20 GB of RAM.

 It is observed that the novel activation bounding technique is effective.
-Additionally, progressive verification with norm-space partitioning further reduces verification time, as expected.
-However, the best epsilon step might vary among test cases as we see its magnitude does not necessarily correlate to the best-case verification speed.
+Likewise, progressive verification with norm-space region partitioning further reduces verification time.
+However, the best epsilon step might vary among test cases as its magnitude does not necessarily correlate to the best-case verification speed.
 A reason behind this might be the excessive number of MIP instances created by smaller epsilon steps.
-Lastly, combining interval analysis and progressive verification delivers a speedup of approximately an order of magnitude.
+Notably, combining interval analysis and progressive verification delivers a speedup of approximately an order of magnitude.